Publication of Information relating to Foundry Chambers and its self employed barristersFCsewAmi9bell2023-11-06T11:03:01+00:00

 PUBLICATION OF INFORMATION RELATING TO FOUNDRY CHAMBERS AND ITS SELF EMPLOYED BARRISTERS

-All work undertaken by any member or pupil at Foundry Chambers other that done where a funded certificate is in place, will be governed by the Bar Standards Board’s Standard Contractual terms as set out within the handbook – https://www.barstandardsboard.org.uk/the-bsb-handbook.html
+All work undertaken by any member or pupil at Foundry Chambers other than that done where a funded certificate is in place, will be governed by the Commercial Bar Associate (‘combar’) standard contractual terms as set out within its guidance, accessible here

 Chambers welcomes instructions from professional clients in both public and private practice to undertake privately funded, public access and legal aid work.
 When discussing privately funded work we usually work on a set hourly rate, depending on a barrister’s experience.
 We can also discuss fixed fees when and if required.
 Our clerks are happy to discuss the most appropriate way of structuring payment of fees.
 Once they are provided with full information a quote will be provided within 48 hours.
 Clerks will strive to ensure that any payment arrangement is tailored to both the needs of an individual client and the circumstances of the particular case.
 Legal services attract VAT.
 All of our barristers are registered for VAT and registered with the Information Commissioner’s Office.
 Professional Indemnity Insurance is in place for all legal services supplied.

 There are a number of different factors which may influence the timescales within which a barrister can provide legal services.
 These include but are not limited to:

 The availability of the chosen barrister and their other diary commitments

 The stage of proceedings when instructions are first received

 The complexity of the case and the volume of material that will need to be reviewed

 The nature of the case and level of engagement from other parties involved in the case